Rubberazer/JETGPIO/README.md

 - [ZIG Examples](https://github.com/Rubberazer/JETGPIO/tree/main/EXAMPLES_Zig) just for the sake of it

+<h2 align="left">PYTHON?:</h2>

+Not really, this is a pure C library, but this repo: [ultrasonic_jetson_orinnano_jetpack6.2](https://github.com/Romihi/ultrasonic_jetson_orinnano_jetpack6.2) is a partial Python wrapper to use with some pins, it might be a good example to get started if you need to use Python, I am not involved in any way though, just pointing to its existence.

 <h2 align="left">DOCUMENTATION:</h2>

 [Some doxygen documentation here](https://rubberazer.github.io/JETGPIO/html/index.html).
 As a rule of thumb, the library functions names and usage mimic the ones of the pigpio library (which I recommend if you work with Raspberry Pis).
 Learnt a lot from that one